-Figure 1 is a schematic view from underneath, showing the breccia mantos (in green), the Muelle fault zone and associated high-angle structures and dikes (in purple), tectonic breccias (in red), and an intrusive body (in light pink).
+Figure 1 is a schematic view from underneath, showing the breccia mantos (in light grey), the Muelle fault zone and associated high-angle structures and dikes (in dark grey), and tectonic breccias and an intrusive body (in dark grey).
 Also, surface topography and the open pit and underground workings are shown in light brown.